jcraigk/phishin/README.md

 NICE TO HAVE:
- * Re-hydrate pages that have tracks when doing SSR on logged-in pages (to highlight likes)
  * cooler animation for feedback (bulge/fade)
- * Remove analytics - keep GA (free)
  * move navbar content inward
  * Feature specs
  * API spec coverage